mgoddard/crdb-embeddings/README.md

 ## Refresh the cluster ID to row assignments

 This also takes a while, but is necessary after the model is rebuilt.
+If the search results don't make sense, it's likely you need to run this.

 ```
 [16:57:43 crdb-embeddings]$ . ./env.sh